virmitio/python_text_adventure/python_adventure.md

 1. Onion
    - Flags:
      - Usable? **True** (Only from inventory)
        - Use_Message:  `You offer the onion to the creature, which accepts it with a broad smile.
-The creature removes the shiny object hanging from its neck and hands it to you before wandering off to eat`
+The creature removes the shiny object hanging from its neck and hands it to you before wandering off to eat.`
 	 - Takable?  **True**
 	   - Take_Message:  `You dig up a fresh onion and take it with you.`
    - Description: ``